aws-samples/sample-amazon-ivs-aiortc-demos/README.md

 2. Get your API key from the dashboard
 3. Set the `WEATHER_API_KEY` environment variable
 4. The AI assistant will then be able to answer weather-related questions

+### Web Search API (Optional)

+The Nova speech-to-speech script supports web search capabilities through Brave Search API:

+1. Sign up at [Brave Search API](https://api.search.brave.com/) for a free account
+2. Get your API key from the dashboard
+3. Set the `BRAVE_API_KEY` environment variable or use the `--brave-api-key` command line argument
+4. The AI assistant will then be able to search the web for current information, news, and facts

 ## Sub-Projects